 We look forward to seeing you!
 RSVP to Cheryl Sizov at cherylsizov@gmail.com or just show up.

-Don’t know what to read?
-Here are some suggestions—many are available within the Seattle library system:
+Here are some suggestions if you want to read up—many are available within the Seattle library system:

 Voter Suppression in U.S. Elections, edited by Jim Downs